h3rm4nn-99/mavlink/README.md

 $ python3 mavgenerate.py
 ```

 When the tool opens, point it to the [ardupilotmega.xml](message_definitions/v1.0/ardupilotmega.xml) file to use the custom definition and specify an output folder to store the newly-generated headers.
-Just make sure to specify **C** as the programming language and **2.0** as the wire protocol.
+Just make sure to specify **C** as the programming language and **2.0** as the wire protocol.~~

+Since this repository is a submodule of the **ardupilot** project, the entire library will be generated during its build process.

 # I'm too lazy, give me the headers already
-No ready-made headers are provided as of now.
-They will be added to a specific repository when the key exchange protocol becomes ready.
+~~No ready-made headers are provided as of now.
+They will be added to a specific repository when the key exchange protocol becomes ready.~~

+The customized library is available [here](https://github.com/h3rm4nn-99/generated-mavlink-headers)